MillionConcepts/glcat_documentation/pages/aspect_tables.md

 * - `planned_legs`
   - integer
   - scst file header, `MPSNPOS`
-  - Number of _planned_ observation targets for this eclipse.
+  - Number of _planned_ observation targets ({term}`leg`s) for this eclipse.
-    Always at least 1; in practice, never higher than 12.
+    Always at least 1; never higher than 12.
 * - `observed_legs`
   - integer[^null-unsupport]
   - Leg recalculation
   - Number of distinct targets actually observed.
     This is _usually_ equal to `planned_legs` but can be smaller or bigger.
+    When not null, always at least 1 and never higher than 18.
 * - `has_aspect`
   - boolean
   - `aspect.parquet`